CodesParadox/CPP_Assignments/CPP_EX1_24/README.md

 For detailed explanations of the algorithms, please refer to the [wiki](../../wiki/Exercise-1-Graph-Algorithms)

-For deep explanation about lines functions and info about the code[wiki](../../wiki/Deep-Lines-Explanation).
+For deep explanation about lines functions and info about the code [wiki](../../wiki/Deep-Lines-Explanation).

 ## Graph Class